fqantonio/aqua/JOURNAL.md

 # Future tasks

+- [ ] Problems with the GPS accuracy: try to use in CAN mode wiring: https://www.youtube.com/watch?v=L6gyeE3Q22A
 - [ ] Use the radio receptor with 10 CH
 - [ ] Install Nicla Vision
 - [ ] Nicla vision battery and magnetic switch